IntellectEU/guardian/docs/secrets manager/guardian-vault.md

 3. Configure Networking, Add Tags and create the Vault.

 4. Now in the directory of auth-service, guardian-service, policy-service and worker-service set __AZURE_VAULT_NAME__ environment variable by the name chosen as Vault previously.

+### Azure Vault Credntials

+Credentials are required in order to access Azure Vault.
+The credentials and how to acquire them through Azure Portal is mentioned below:

+- Search for and select Azure Active Directory.
+- Select App registrations and select your application from the list.
+- Find Tenant Id and store it as __AZURE_TENANT_ID__
+- At the same page find Client id and store it as __AZURE_CLIENT_SECRET__
+- Select Certificates & secrets.
+- Select Client secrets, and then Select New client secret.
+- Provide a description of the secret, and a duration.
+- Select Add
+- Once you've saved the client secret, the value of the client secret is displayed.
+Store this value as __AZURE_CLIENT_ID__ and keep it safe.

+Guardian requires these values to be populated inside environment variable of the container.
+One simple way is to set them as environments of services inside docker compose file.